code-423n4/2021-11-overlay/README.md

 ## Profit and Loss

+OVL acts as the settlement currency of the system, with all PnL, value, and notional calculations made in OVL terms.

 The value of a position that the collateral manager needs to return at unwind is

 ```